Providing advice to others is a professional privilege.

 These advisors are not likely to tell you what you want to hear, but they will tell it to you “straight.”
 Most likely the best advisors will tell you precisely what you don’t want to hear.
 Ignore them at your peril.

 The three prerequisites for giving, and receiving free, and frank advice are:

 2. Not showing anger or frustration by shouting, cursing or embarrassing the advisor

-3. Maintaining respectful peer relationships regardless of positions of authority or power.
+3. Maintaining respectful peer relationships regardless of positions of authority or power

 These executives thought they were being direct, yet they either raised their voices, seethed in anger, or shut down conversations when others had different perspectives.
 You can’t have free, frank and fearless in these conditions.
 It won’t work.
 While you might take the ensuing silence as acquiescence, recipients are more likely to be holding their thoughts to themselves.

-One part is that you convey appreciation genuinely, and that secondly, you accept the process, especially when you don’t like the advice or disagree with it.
+One part is that you convey appreciation genuinely, and the second part is that you accept the process, especially when you don’t like the advice or disagree with it.

 Successful advisors thrive in trusted environments.
 They put their ego in the background.
 They are unfazed if you decide not to take their advice wand they work with people who do.

 Do the leaders who matter to you take your advice?
 What does it take for you to be candid or accept advice contrary to what you wanted?

 Contact me If you want to improve your results in this area.